James Russell (baseball)

-High School career
+High school career

 Russell attended Colleyville Heritage High School, where he was a member of the school's baseball team.
-After his senior year, he was drafted by the Seattle Mariners in the 37th round of the 2004 Major League Baseball draft, but did not sign, instead deciding to attend Navarro College.
+After his senior year, he was drafted by the Seattle Mariners in the 37th round of the 2004 Major League Baseball draft but did not sign.
+Instead, he chose to attend Navarro College.

 College career

 Russell was drafted again by the Seattle Mariners in the 17th round of the 2005 Major League Baseball draft, but he did not sign.

-Russell later attended the University of Texas at Austin, where he was a starting pitcher for the Texas Longhorns baseball team for one season after transferring from Navarro College.
+Russell then attended the University of Texas, where he was a starting pitcher for the Texas Longhorns baseball team for one season after transferring from Navarro College.
 In his only season pitching for the Longhorns, Russell was named to the second team All-Big 12, while posting an 8–4 win–loss record and a 3.86 earned run average (ERA).

 Professional career

 Chicago Cubs

-Russell was drafted by the Chicago Cubs in the 14th round of the 2007 Major League Baseball draft.
-On August 9, Russell signed a contract worth $350,000 with the Cubs.
+Russell was drafted by the Chicago Cubs in the 14th round, with the 427th overall selection, of the 2007 Major League Baseball draft.
+On August 9, Russell signed with the Cubs for $350,000.

-After signing, Russell was assigned to the Arizona League Cubs, the Rookie-level affiliate of Chicago.
+After signing, Russell was assigned to the rookie-level Arizona League Cubs.
 However, after just one start in which he only threw two innings, he was called up to the Single-A Peoria Chiefs.
 He pitched in two games for the Chiefs, striking out nine batters and allowing just three hits in seven innings.
 With Peoria, Russell combined to throw a no-hitter on August 25, 2007.

 To start 2008, Russell joined the High-A Daytona Cubs.
 On April 26, he earned his first win of the season against the Jupiter Hammerheads.
 Three days later, he was called up to the Double-A Tennessee Smokies.
 He would pitch most of the season with the Smokies before being sent back down to the Cubs for the playoffs.
 Combined, Russell went 6–8 with a 5.44 ERA and a 1.453 WHIP in 25 starts made.

 Russell began the 2009 season with Tennessee.
 He eventually converted to being a relief pitcher for the Smokies, instead of being a starter.
 After pitching 11 games for the Smokies, Russell was called up to the Triple-A Iowa Cubs.
 With Iowa, he was mainly a reliever, but also made seven starts for the Cubs.
 Between Tennessee and Iowa, Russell went 5–6 with a 4.03 ERA and a 1.403 WHIP in 37 games, including 12 starts.
 Following the season, he joined the Mesa Solar Sox, a team in the Arizona Fall League, which largely features players considered top prospects.